One of my favorite quotes is from the late Peter Drucker: “Marketing is the distinguishing, unique function of the business.”

 They can make an emotional connection with your audience.

 They can become the distinguishing, unique function of your business.

-For more detailed guidance, read the classics Built to Last or Start With Why, or I’ll walk you through the process of discovering your company’s purpose and core values in Module 1 – Inspire of our online Strategic Marketing Course.
+For more detailed guidance, read the classics Built to Last or Start With Why, or I’ll walk you through the process of discovering your company’s purpose and core values in our Brand Strategy Toolkit.

 Everything You Need for Your Branding Strategy Project